 (a) Do different persons assume the role of Chairman of the Board of Directors and CEO?
 If no, describe the checks and balances laid down to ensure that the Board gets the benefit of independent views.

-Yes No Whi le the Cha irman a and
+Yes No While the Chairman a nd

-CEO are different the same person - , a as
+CEO are the same person, , a

-President •
+different person acts as

+President.

 Identify the Chair and CEO:

 Chairman of the Board and CEO Ramon S. Ang President Eric O. Recto